Personal and Community Grants

 Community Projects and Educational Programs

-Up to $1000.00 to support community projects or educational programs that help achieve goals and objectives in the Council's Five Year Plan.
+Up to $500.00 to support accessibility for community projects or educational programs that help achieve goals and objectives in the Council's Five Year Plan.

 Funds may be used to: